Giving to Thompson Health | Physician Opportunities | News Room | About Us | Online Bill Pay | Find Us | Contact Us

 At UR Medicine Thompson Health, we believe that all patients deserve respectful and compassionate health care, regardless of your sexual orientation or gender identity.
-We recognize that while the lesbian, gay, bisexual and transgender (LGBT) community has the same basic health needs as all of our patients, you also have specific health care needs and concerns.
-UR Medicine Thompson Health is committed to providing affirmative, sensitive and informed health care to the LGBT community.
+We recognize that while the lesbian, gay, bisexual and transgender (LGBTQ) community has the same basic health needs as all of our patients, you also have specific health care needs and concerns.
+UR Medicine Thompson Health is committed to providing affirmative, sensitive and informed health care to the LGBTQ community.

 Respect and dignity are two of the core concepts in UR Medicine Thompson Health’s commitment to patient- and family-centered care.
 Our health care professionals listen to and honor patients’ and families’ perspectives and needs.
 We offer ongoing education and training to our staff members to ensure that our services are inclusive, and that our staff members are culturally sensitive to the needs of upstate New York’s diverse patient population.
-This is why the Human Rights Campaign Foundation named UR Medicine Thompson Health a 2016 Leader in LGBT Healthcare Equality.
+This is why the Human Rights Campaign Foundation named UR Medicine Thompson Health a 2016-2017-2018 Leader in LGBTQ Healthcare Equality.